Costa Rica - Just to Save Prado

 Chop 26 red Chillies – only use real hot ones.
 Put them into a glass, add 1/4 tablespoon of water and half a bottle of Mad Dog 357 No. 9 Plutonium.

 Cook some delicious spaghetti – of course, al dente.
 Soak them in the sauce and enjoy.

 As far as we understood it’s more efficient than any corona vaccine – at least for the time being.

 Next morning we’re ready for a visit to Monteverde’s famous cloud forest.

 Arriving there we quickly realize that we’re not alone.

 Mainly Ticos on a weekend escape.

 To enter they check your temperature despite the Covid Killer Sauce.
 Then you wash your hands and continue in order to shift some 25 $ from your pocket into theirs.
-Then you get all information about the trails, independently of your need.
-Especially you learn that the famous hanging bridge has closed due to a fallen tree and the trail you opted for has been abandoned some 8 years ago.
+Finally, you get all information about the trails, independent of your need.
+Especially you learn that the famous hanging bridge is closed due to a fallen tree and the trail you opted for has been abandoned some 8 years ago.

 … some flowering stuff, …